Joining forces to improve health worldwide

 In January 2022, we entered into a multi-target discovery collaboration with Crescendo Biologics to develop novel immunotherapies for the treatment of patients with cancer and other diseases.
 Utilizing Crescendo’s proprietary Humabody® VH platform, we aim to develop precision immunotherapies, including mRNA-based antibodies and engineered cell therapies against select targets.
 Their specific properties and modular structure makes Humabodies ideally suited for the development of multi-target immunotherapies.

 On 16 March 2020, BioNTech and Fosun Pharma announced a strategic collaboration to develop and commercialize COVID-19 vaccines based on BioNTech’s mRNA technology platform for the Greater China Market including the Chinese Mainland, Hong Kong SAR, Macau SAR and Taiwan region.
-Thus far, the mRNA COVID-19 vaccine has been granted Emergency Use Application in Hong Kong SAR (January 2021) and Special Import Authorizations in Macau SAR (February 2021) and the Taiwan region (July 2021).
+The mRNA COVID-19 vaccine has been granted Emergency Use Application in Hong Kong SAR (January 2021) and Special Import Authorizations in Macau SAR (February 2021) and the Taiwan region (July 2021) and in December 2022, we provided approximately 11,500 COVID-19 vaccine doses to enable a vaccination campaign for German expatriates in Mainland China.

 For more information on our mRNA vaccine platform, click here.